 - Check the Default Warehouse box if this is your main warehouse.

-- A Normal Warehouse type is the most common type of warehouse, and refers to a typical in-house facility in which you store your products.
+The most common type of warehouse.
+Refers to a typical in-house facility in which you store your products.

-If the warehouse is marked as Sellable, all inventory in that warehouse may be sold, provided that the individual products' selling criteria are met.
+- Warehouse is marked as Sellable - All inventory in that warehouse may be sold, provided that the individual products' selling criteria are met.

-If the warehouse is marked as Unsellable, all inventory in that warehouse will not be included in the product's available inventory.
+- Warehouse is not marked as Sellable - All inventory in that warehouse will not be included in the product's available inventory.
 However, its inventory will be included in the product's total physical inventory count.